 Here are places to find resources for your work:

 - Fundraise for your own idea at the WayBlaze crowdsourcing platform, like Nada has done for the first zero waste grocery store in Vancouver!

-- Apply for project grants, e.g., the Greenest City Grants that are due in February.
+- Apply for project grants, e.g., Vancouver’s Greenest City Grants.

 - Take your neighbourhood to the next level through the Vancouver Foundations grants.

 - Bring on an intern to support your work – and employ the next generation of leadership.

 - Start up an enterprise: green economy projects have been incubated through Groundswell and RADIUS.

 - Get an injection of investment through competitions.